behrica/bow/README.md

 # bow

-A Clojure library designed to support back of words representation of text.
+A Clojure library designed to support bag of words representation of text.
 It supports as well to represent the text as list of integers from a dictionary and progress reporting for operations on muktiple files.

 ## Usage